-In 2017 a star-shaped Columbarium with 300 niches was installed to offer an alternative to in-ground burials for cremation interments.
-The columbarium niches can hold two urns each provided they both fit into the niche.
+In 2017 a star-shaped columbarium with 300 niches was installed to offer an alternative to in-ground burials for cremation interments.
+The columbarium niches can hold two urns provided they both fit into the niche.
 A maximum of two niches may be purchased at the time of need.

 Buy Back, Transfer, or Private Sale of Graves or Columbarium Niche in Copley Township Cemetery

 When an in-ground burial lot or two (2) columbarium niches are purchased there may come a time when a family finds they are not going to use all the individual graves or second niche and wish to part with them.
 There are three options they may choose:

 Township Buy-Back: The Township will buy back the unused graves or vacant columbarium niche at the original price the family paid for them at the date of purchase.

 Transfer of the Graves/Niche to a Third Party: The family may transfer the burial rights to another party.
 This is simply stating the original owner wishes to transfer, or give, their burial rights for the remaining graves to someone else.

 Private Sale to a Third Party: The family may sell the burial rights outright to whomever they choose for whatever price they agree upon.

 All Buy-Back, Transfer, or Private Sale transactions are upon approval of the Board Of Trustees.
 The original deed will be surrendered to the Township for historical reasons.
 The original deed will be stamped with the transaction information, filed in the Township records, and a copy returned to the seller.
 A new deed will be produced for the buyer.